-The project “St. Pete Moving Still” brings nature indoors – especially to those who cannot easily visit the great outdoors anymore or bend down and watch a bee buzz from bloom to bloom.
+The project “St. Pete Moving Still” brings nature indoors – especially to those who cannot easily visit the great outdoors anymore and those who would benefit from taking a mental break and watching nature.

 Luci Westphal received a St. Petersburg Arts Alliance Individual Artist Grant for her biophilic, social, visual art project St. Pete Moving Still.

 The “Moving Stills” fall most obviously into the visual art category.
 They are portable frames featuring a nature image that may at first appear to be just a photo, until the viewer detects some movement… Each frame, in fact, features a long video playing on an endless loop.
 The videos are either a landscape or a close-up of a detail in nature – all filmed in and around St. Petersburg.